 There are a few things to consider before applying for a payment holiday, to make sure it’s right for your situation:

-- Currently, we offer payment holidays of up to three months.
+- A payment holiday is a short term support.
 If you feel that you will need longer term support, or you’re worried about starting your payments again in three months’ time please speak to us.

 - If you are not up to date with repayments on other products that you have with us, for example your credit card or personal loan, speak to us.